 (2) Notwithstanding the provisions of subsection (1), it shall not be necessary for a medical, dental, or veterinary practitioner to hold a licence under this Act for the purpose of requesting the holder of a licence to undertake any diagnosis or therapy.

-(2a) Notwithstanding the provisions of subsection (1), it shall not be necessary for a person registered under the Health Practitioner Regulation National Law (Western Australia) whose name is entered on the Register of Nurses kept under that Law as being qualified to practise as a nurse practitioner acting in accordance with the relevant provision, if any, of a code or guidelines approved under section 39 of that Act to hold a licence under this Act for the purpose of requesting the holder of a licence to undertake any diagnosis or therapy.
+(2a) Notwithstanding the provisions of subsection (1), it shall not be necessary for a nurse practitioner acting in accordance with the relevant provision, if any, of a code or guidelines approved under the Health Practitioner Regulation National Law (Western Australia) section 39 to hold a licence under this Act for the purpose of requesting the holder of a licence to undertake any diagnosis or therapy.

+(2B) In subsection (2a) —

+nurse practitioner means a person registered under the Health Practitioner Regulation National Law (Western Australia) in the nursing profession whose registration under that Law is endorsed as nurse practitioner.

 (3) A licence shall be in the prescribed form, but may relate to one matter or several matters.

-[Section 26 amended by No. 9 of 2003 s.
+[Section 26 amended: No. 9 of 2003 s.
 52; No. 50 of 2006 Sch.
 3 cl.
 19; No. 35 of 2010 s.
-146.]
+146; No. 4 of 2018 s.
+118.]

 27. Use of radioactive substances or radiation on persons